Lyczeq/cryptocurrency-exchange/README.md

 <img src="images/signUp.png" width=450px>

 Sign up panel enables the user to create an account.
 I used regular expression to check if the provided data is correct.
-First and last name can contain only lowercase and uppercase.
+First and last name can contain only lowercase and capital characters.
 Email must includes at least 3 letters, then '@' character and the name of the domain.
 Password must be at least 10 characters long and includes special characters or numbers.

 3. ### Main Panel